sshyran/node-red-contrib-wordpress/readme.md

 ### Get Option

-Grab a setting/option from the `wp_options` table.
-Only [certain options](https://developer.wordpress.org/rest-api/reference/settings/#arguments) are available on this endpoint by default.
+Get a setting/option from the `wp_options` table.
+Note, a limited set of [options](https://developer.wordpress.org/rest-api/reference/settings/#arguments) are available on this endpoint by default.

 ### Set Option

 Set a setting/option in the `wp_options` table.
-Only [certain options](https://developer.wordpress.org/rest-api/reference/settings/#arguments) are available on this endpoint by default.
+Again, a limited set of [options](https://developer.wordpress.org/rest-api/reference/settings/#arguments) are available on this endpoint by default.

 ### Create Product